Veterinary assistant, 31, killed in Maple Ridge hit-and-run | CBC News

 Maple Ridge veterinary assistant Tassis Vix, 31, was killed while walking along Lougheed Highway Thursday night, according to the Haney Animal Hospital where she worked.

-RCMP say the incident happened just before 10 p.m. in the 21800 block of Lougheed.
+RCMP say the incident happened just before 10 p.m PT. in the 21800 block of Lougheed.
 The westbound vehicle did not stop and Vix was pronounced dead at the scene.

 Jyoti Talwar, manager at Haney Animal Hospital, said the staff was taking the news hard Friday morning.